uniladtech homepage

 Advert

-Artemis II is expected to reach the Moon today after initiating launching to space last Wednesday (April 1).
+Artemis II is expected to reach the Moon today after initially launching to space last Wednesday (April 1).

 While the crew aboard NASA’s Orion capsule won’t be landing on the lunar surface, they will do a flyby around the Moon before heading back to Earth.

-This will be a historic feat as this will mark the furthest humans have ever traveled in space away from our planet and you can watch it all happen live.
+This will be a historic feat as it will mark the furthest humans have ever traveled in space away from our planet and you can watch it all happen live.

 The mission launched to space last week (Chip Somodevilla/Getty Images)